-- $\boxtimes$ Increase in direct production costs
+- \square Increase in direct production costs

-- $\boxtimes$ Increase in fixed costs
+- \boxtimes Increase in fixed costs

-- $\square$ Increase in overhead
+- \square Increase in overhead

-- Possible social impacts within the EU
+Possible social impacts within the EU

-- $\boxtimes$ Possible social impacts external to the EU
+\boxtimes Possible social impacts external to the EU

-- Other:
+Other:

-There is a severe change in the lighting market, also covering the production of lamps covered by exemption 2(b)(4).
+There is a severe change in the lighting market, also covering the production of lamps covered by exemption 3(a)(b)(c).

-In case these fluorescent lamps would no longer be available for existing fixtures, the impact would be by far more than significant.
+In case these fluorescent lamps would no longer be available for existing equipment or legacy products used in the backlit display industry, the impact would be by far more than significant.
 The need to replace or technically change the luminaires, control gears, equipment etc. results in high investments for private, commercial or public customers.
-This is especially the case when special purpose lamps are part of an other electrical or electronic equipment, e.g. sun tanning lamps in a sunbed.
+This is especially the case when special purpose lamps are part of a piece of electrical or electronic equipment, e.g. a computer display or monitor.
 The installed equipment can still be used for many years when replacement lamps remain available.
 As a consequence the environment will be spoiled unnecessarily with additional waste of the discarded luminaires without having an environmental benefit.
-There are no data available about number of luminaires, equipment and fixtures using 2(b)(4) lamps.
-Regarding only standard fixtures with a conservative assumption $500 \in$ per luminaire incl. installation would be needed for replacement creating 5-10 kg WEEE for each still functional and energy efficient equipment.
-For special equipment the impact is much higher.
+There are no data available about number of luminaires, equipment and fixtures using 3(a)(b)(c) lamps.